theosanderson/theo.io/content/authors/admin/_index.md

 highlight_name: false
 ---

 I study the genes of malaria parasites.
-I am interested in developing the tools needed to provide a better systems-level understanding of these parasites, by developing open-source methods for high-throughput culture.
+I am interested in developing the tools needed to provide a better systems-level understanding of these parasites, with a focus on open-source methods for high-throughput culture.